 “Let them alone, they are blind leaders of the blind.
 And if the blind leads the blind, both will fall in a ditch.”
 Jesus (Matthew 15:14)

-He knows what He is doing; I remember watching an episode of friends when Ross was trying to direct Rachel and Chandler to move a huge couch he had just purchased.
+He knows what He is doing; I remember watching an episode of Friends when Ross was trying to direct Rachel and Chandler to move a huge couch he had just purchased.
 They were trying to get it up the stairs but the space was too small.
 Ross being their leader kept on giving them directions.
 He said to them, “Just follow my lead” then he began; “Left, up, pivot (rotate), pivot pivot!” and they got stuck.
-Rachel then mistakenly pulled the fire alarm, and everyone freaked out from the apartment building and start running out.
+Rachel then mistakenly pulled the fire alarm, and everyone freaked out from the apartment building and started running out.

 Because of the possibility of a fire, they made their way down the stairs, and trampled the couch, with Ross screaming in the background “this is a new couch!” of course no one paid him any mind.
 The couch ended up getting destroyed and he had to return it to the store.
 We can conclude that Ross was blind so to speak, and he did not know that the couch was too large to make it up that small space.
 He was the blind leading the blind, for the purposes of this post.
 God knows exactly what He is doing, if He says go right, He means right, if He says go left, He means left.